alunap/docker-ijulia/README.md

     $ docker exec -it ijulia /bin/bash

-note: deploy this container behind proxy with SSL for extra security:
+note: Too add extension for JupyterLab you need to install NodeJS and npm by `apt update & apt install nodejs npm ` .
+Deploy this container behind proxy with SSL for extra security :

 https://github.com/jwilder/nginx-proxy